anantoni/SparrowScheduler/README.md

 TODO: Late Binding, Job Stealing, use Scheduler as multi-threaded server

+Potential improvements:
-Potential improvements: Use protobuf or thrift.
+-- Use protobuf or thrift.
+-- Fix requirement for at least two active workers?
+Downgrade policies?